EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/06-router.md

 interface bonded to `vmbr0` (the default public network bridge in Proxmox) and this port is used only for administrative purposes.
-The four ports on the i350-T4 are passed directly to a KVM virutal machine via IOMMU.
+The four ports on the i350-T4 are passed directly to a KVM virutal machine via IOMMU (PCI passthrough).
 This means that the VM is totally in control of these four physical NICs, and Proxmox is hands off.

 The VM that uses the i350 ports will become the new router, with the ports `WAN`, `LAN`, `OPT1`, `OPT2`, top to bottom as pictured above.
-The white cable is WAN (internet), the red cable is LAN (local area), and the blue cable is in `VM0` the on-board admin port which is bonded to `vbmr0`.
+The white cable is `WAN` (internet), the red cable is `LAN` (local area), and the blue cable is `VM0`, the on-board admin port which is bonded to `vbmr0`.

-Technically, the i350-T4 network interface should be capable of SRIOV, which would allow the four ports to be split into several virtual interfaces (called "functions") mapped to more than four VMs at the same time.
+Technically, the i350-T4 network interface should be capable of SRIOV (PCI multiplexing), which would allow the four ports to be split into several virtual interfaces (called "functions") mapped to more than four VMs at the same time.
 However, I could not get this to work, as it appears that the [Dell variety of this NIC disables SRIOV](https://community.intel.com/t5/Ethernet-Products/Sr-IOV-Server-2012-I350-T4/m-p/218191#M644) (doh! double check it when you buy it if you want this feature!).
 However, for this project, SRIOV is unnecessary and overkill, as the